Guide to Citizenship

 N-400 Appointment Checklist English – see updated checklist

 N-400 Appointment Checklist Spanish – see updated checklist

 CHANGE OF ADDRESS – If your address changes while your application is pending, you should call the USCIS Customer Service Hotline (800-375-5283) to change your address over the phone.
 You may also change your address online at the USCIS website at the following link www.uscis.gov/addresschange.
 If the USCIS does not have your current address, you will not be able to receive timely notification of fingerprint and interview appointments, which may cause your case to be closed.
 Do not rely on the U.S. Post Office mail forwarding service for timely notification.

 Citizenship applications are now filed without fingerprints.
 Instead applicants are required to submit $85.00 in addition to the $640.00 application fee.
-Applicants for naturalization who are seventy-five (75) years of age or older are exempt from the fingerprint requirement and fee.
+Applicants for naturalization who are seventy-five (75) years of age or older are NOT exempt from the fingerprint requirement and still must pay the fee.

 The ASCs in the New York metropolitan area are as follows: